 Doctors first ask questions about the person's symptoms and medical history.
 Doctors then do a physical examination that is focused on the ears, nose, and throat.
-What they find during the history and physical examination often suggests a cause of the earache and the tests that may need to be done (see Table 1: Symptoms of Ear Disorders: Some Causes and Features of Earache).
+What they find during the history and physical examination often suggests a cause of the earache and the tests that may need to be done (see see Some Causes and Features of Earache).

 In addition to the presence of warning signs, an important feature is whether the ear examination is normal.
-Middle and external ear disorders cause abnormalities, which, when combined with the person's symptoms and other medical history, usually suggest a cause (see Table 1: Symptoms of Ear Disorders: Some Causes and Features of Earache).
+Middle and external ear disorders cause abnormalities, which, when combined with the person's symptoms and other medical history, usually suggest a cause (see see Some Causes and Features of Earache).

 People with a normal ear examination may have a visible cause, such as tonsillitis, for their ear pain.
 If no abnormalities are found during the ear examination but the person has chronic pain, doctors suspect the ear pain might be due to a TMJ disorder.
 However, people should have a thorough head and neck examination (including fiberoptic examination) to rule out cancer or a tumor in the nasal passages and upper throat (nasopharynx).

 |PrintOpen table in new window

 Most often, the doctor's examination provides a diagnosis, and tests are not needed.
 However, people with a normal ear examination, particularly those with chronic or recurrent pain, may need tests to look for cancer.
 Such tests usually include examination of the nose, throat, and voice box (larynx) with a flexible viewing scope (endoscope) and magnetic resonance imaging (MRI) of the head and neck.

 The best way to treat earache is to treat the underlying disorder.